HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Packages required but not available: 'ICBayes', 'missForest', 'Rdpack'
+    Namespaces in Imports field not imported from:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      ‘Hmisc’ ‘broom’ ‘tibble’ ‘usethis’
-    manual.
+      All declared Imports should be used.
     ```

 # BAMBI